percona/pmm/docs/setting-up/server/virtual-appliance.md

 ---

 Most steps can be done with either a user interface or on the command line, but some steps can only be done in one or the other.
-Sections are labeled **UI** for user interface or **CLI** for command line instructions.
+Sections are labelled **UI** for user interface or **CLI** for command line instructions.

 ## Terminology